mlc-mlapis/docs/src/documentation/cli/available-commands.md

 ## `deploy [project name] [service name] [files or paths]`

-Used to deploy files to zerops service.
-Alternative to `push` which triggers [build pipeline](/documentation/build/how-zerops-build-works.html).
+Used to deploy files to the Zerops service.
+Alternative to `push`, which triggers hte [build pipeline](/documentation/build/how-zerops-build-works.html).
 Use when you want to deploy already built files to Zerops.

 ```bash
 $ zcli deploy dist package.json